 What can you do if you get a Bylaw Ticket?

-Depending on whether the ticket is a Bylaw Offence Notice or a Bylaw Violation Ticket there are different processes to go through.
+Depending on whether the ticket is a Bylaw Ticket or a Bylaw Violation Ticket there are different processes to go through.

 How to pay your ticket online